Rules and Regulations

 14. Safety.
 Safe boating will be observed at all times.
 During competition, each contestant shall wear a U.S.C.G approved chest type life preserver any time the main engine is running.
 All boats will be equipped with an emergency ignition shut off which must be attached to the driver whenever the main engine is running.

 15. Sportsmanship.
 All contestants are required to follow a high standard of sportsmanship, courtesy, and conservation at all times.
 Drunkenness will be a cause for immediate disqualification at any time during the contest.
 The use of illegal drugs will also mean disqualification from all and any part of this sporting event.

 16. Severe Weather.
 Under normal conditions no contestant may leave his/her boat during the tournament hours, except at the headquarters area.
 The exception to this rule would be in the event of severe weather.
 In this case you may seek shelter at the nearest shoreline.

 17. Breakdowns.
 In the event that your boat becomes inoperable, you may be towed to headquarters.
 You may receive a tow from any other boat including the U.S. Coast Guard, a non-tournament boat or a tournament boat.
 You may not leave your boat unless it is in peril of sinking.
 The towboat must not come in contact with your boat in any other way than the towrope.
 Breakdowns are not an exception to the late rule.

 18. Use of Radios or Cellular Phones.
 We strongly recommend that each boat have an emergency communications system of either a marine radio or cellular phone.
 No fishing information may be relayed via radios or phones.

-21. THE TOURNAMENT COMMITTEE RESERVES THE RIGHT TO REFUSE ANY TOURNAMENT ENTRY.
+21. THE STURGEON BAY BASS TOURNAMENT COMMITTEE HAS THE RIGHT TO REFUSE ANY ENTRY APPLICATION.